“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

 Upon completing a nursing program, the next step is passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 This standardized exam is required to obtain a license as a registered nurse in the United States.
 It measures competency to perform as an entry-level nurse and assesses understanding of nursing principles, patient care and safety, infection control, and health promotion and maintenance.

-Step 4: Apply for State Licensure (Timelines Varies)
+Step 4: Apply for State Licensure (Timelines Vary)

 After successfully passing the NCLEX-RN exam, the next milestone is to apply for state licensure.
-This process involves applying to the state nursing board, and the requirements may vary slightly depending on the state you reside in.
-This license legally authorizes nurses to practice as registered nurses and is a prerequisite to pursuinga specialization in perioperative nursing.
-More details on licensure can be found below.
+This process involves applying to the state nursing board, and the requirements may vary slightly by state.
+This license legally authorizes nurses to practice as registered nurses and is a prerequisite to pursuing a specialization in perioperative nursing.
+More details on licensure are available below.

 Step 5: Complete a Perioperative Nurse Fellowship or Residency (Optional, Timelines Vary)